annu-analyst/annu-analyst/README.md

 ## Hi there 👋,I'm Annu Rai
 ### Aspiring Data Analyst | Python .
 SQL .
 Power BI .
-Advanced Excel
+Advanced Excel .
+Statistics
 I'm a Data Analyst with a strong background in Statistics and Mathematics ,passionate about turning raw data into actionable insights and beautiful dashboards.

 <!--